Han Yong-un

 Han Yong-un (Korean: 한용운; August 29, 1879 – June 29, 1944) was a twentieth century Korean Buddhist reformer and poet.
-This name was his religious name, given by his meditation instructor in 1905, and Manhae (만해) was his pen name; his birth name was Han Yu-cheon.
+This name was his religious name, given by his meditation instructor in 1905, and Manhae (만해) was his art name; his birth name was Han Yu-cheon.

 Life

-Manhae was born in Yucheon in Chungcheongnam-do, Hongseong.
-During his childhood, he studied Chinese classics in Seodang, a popular elementary school during the Joseon Dynasty.
+Manhae was born in Yucheon in Hongseong, South Chungcheong Province, Joseon.
+During his childhood, he studied the Chinese classics in a seodang; schools that were widespread during the Joseon period.
 Prior to being ordained, he was involved in resistance to Japanese influence in the country, which culminated in the Japanese occupation from 1905 to 1945.
 He lived in seclusion at Ose-am in the Baekdam Temple from 1896.
 During this period, he studied Buddhist sacred texts and several books of modern philosophy.
 In 1905 he received the robes of the Jogye Order of monks and in 1908 he went to Japan and visited several temples to study Buddhism and Eastern philosophy for six months.
 In 1919 he was one of the patriot signatories to the Korean Declaration of Independence.